kiwix/kiwix-js-pwa/archives/README.md

 params['kiwixDownloadLink'] = "https://download.kiwix.org/zim/"; //Include final slash
 ```

-You can have more than one ZIM archive in `archives`, but only one weill launch on app startup as the packaged file.
+You can have more than one ZIM archive in `archives`, but only one will launch on app startup as the packaged file.
 If you do have more than one, then be sure to set `params['showFileSelectors'] = true;` to aid in discoverability of the other archive, otherwise your users will not eaeily realize it is there.
 Keeping that parameter as `false` dedicates the app to the packaged archive, but users can still override and pick a different ZIM by changing the value in Expert Settings (Config).

 ## Building the app